 The Kansas State Penitentiary in Lansing is one of the oldest correctional institutions in the country.
-It had its’ start as early as 1859 when it was authorized by the Constitution of Territorial Kansas. authorizing construction in 1859.
+It had its start as early as 1859 when it was authorized by the Constitution of Territorial Kansas.
+KSP was modeled after the state prison in Joliet, Illinois with local architect Erasmus T. Carr’s design.
 It would take five years before construction would begin in 1864.
-KSP was modeled after a prison in Joliet, Illinois.
-The prison required that all officials live nearby, and the town grew up around the prison.
+In the early days the prison required that all officials live nearby, and the town grew up around the prison.
 It was known as the Town of Progress.

 Executions of state, federal, and military prisoners were performed by hanging at KSP until 1965.
 Some of the inmates who found their way to the gallows were: Lowell Andrews, a University of Kansas student, murdered his parents and sister in their Wolcott, KS, family home on November 28, 1958.
 He was executed in 1962.

 Perry Smith and Richard Hickock, on November 15, 1959, murdered four members of the Herbert Clutter family of Holcomb, KS.
 Smith and Hickock were hanged April 14, 1965.
 The story of the Clutter family murders and the executions of Smith and Hickock were the subject of Truman Capote novel, In Cold Blood.

 George York and James Latham, a 1961 spree killer team, were the most recent individuals executed by the state of Kansas in 1965.

 Other villains housed at KSP included Harvey Bailey,